top of page

 Understanding Coffee Freshness

 Coffee is best enjoyed fresh.
-The flavor compounds in coffee beans begin to degrade as soon after they are roasted and exposure to air, moisture, light, and temperature fluctuations can accelerate this process.
+The flavor compounds in coffee beans begin to degrade soon after they are roasted.
+Exposure to air, moisture, light and temperature fluctuations can accelerate this process.
 Here’s how refrigeration and freezing affect coffee:

 • Moisture Absorption: Coffee beans are porous and can absorb moisture from the air, especially in a refrigerator.
 This can lead to a dull flavor and undesirable texture.